abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Opposite colors](../01_set/function_one_one.svg)

-This is probably one of the simplest type of functions that exist &mdash; one which encodes a *one-to-one relationship* between the sets &mdash; *one* element from the source is connected to exactly *one* element from the target (and the other way around).
+This is probably one of the simplest type of function that exists &mdash; it encodes a *one-to-one relationship* between the sets.
+That is to say, *one* element from the source is connected to exactly *one* element from the target (and the other way around).

 But functions can also express relationships of the type *many-to-one*, where *many* elements from the source might be connected to *one* element from the target (but not the other way around).
 For example, a function can express a relationship in which several elements from the source set relate to the same element of the target set.